0xFNDH/MERSA/README.md

 ## Tremeris Kynigoskylo
 MERSA is a less potent iteration of the Tremeris Kynigoskylo (TK-PoC) software.
 It poses a significantly lower risk and can be easily detected through various network intrusion detection systems and network monitoring applications.
 Unlike its predecessor, the TK-PoC project was created to covertly extract  files from internal networks without raising any red flags or displaying any unusual activity.
-Multicast was used as one of the traffic types for TK-PoC to obfuscate files and data into as it was able to bypass network restrictions.
+Multicast was used as one of the traffic types for TK-PoC to obfuscate files and data into as it was able to bypass IP network restrictions.
 Additionally, without multicast logging enabled, it is notably more difficult to locate the specific device(s) that received the extracted files from within the network.
 This research has lead to creation of MERSA as a public tool designed to test multicast restrictions.

 ## Resources